 Submissions are also sent (without teams really being aware of it) from the primary to the shadow CCS.
 This is accomplished by having the shadow login to the primary CCS through a defined interface.
-In particular, PC expects to communicate with the primary CCS (the CCS which it is shadowing) through a standard "Contest API" defined by the Competitive Learning Initiative Contest Systems group (CLICS).
-The specification for the CLICS Contest API can be found at https://clics.ecs.baylor.edu/index.php?title=Main\Page.
+In particular, PC2 expects to communicate with the primary CCS (the CCS which it is shadowing) through a standard "Contest API" defined by the Competitive Learning Initiative Contest Systems group (CLICS).
+The specification for the most recent CLICS Contest API can be found at https://ccs-specs.icpc.io/2022-07/contest_api.

-Once logged in to the primary CCS, the shadow PC system uses the CLICS API to fetch team submissions from the primary and then executes those submissions just as if they had been sent directly to the shadow by the team.
+Once logged in to the primary CCS, the shadow PC^2 system uses the CLICS API to fetch team submissions from the primary and then executes those submissions just as if they had been sent directly to the shadow by the team.
 The shadow then uses the execution results to compute contest standings.
 Contest results computed by the shadow are then compared with those computed by the primary; in this way it is possible to have independent verification that the contest results are correct.

-Note that while it is theoretically possible to have $PC^2$ shadow itself (and this is sometimes done for testing purposes), the real reason for using shadow mode is to have $PC^2$ provide independent verification that the results computed by some other Contest Control System implementation agree with the results computed by $PC^2$ .
+Note that while it is theoretically possible to have PC^2 shadow itself (and this is sometimes done for testing purposes), the real reason for using shadow mode is to have PC^2 provide independent verification that the results computed by some other Contest Control System implementation agree with the results computed by PC^2 .